The complete guide to becoming ISO 27001 certified

 4: Control selection

-In parallel with defining Risk Treatment Plans controls are selected from Annex A of ISO 27001 and other sources to manage the identified cyber business risks.
+In parallel with defining Risk Treatment Plans, controls are selected from Annex A of ISO 27001 and other sources to manage the identified risks.

 Like controls for other cyber security frameworks, ISO 27001 is relevant to people, processes and technology.

 Annex A contains an extensive list of controls across 14 domains.
-Businesses can pick or choose exactly which controls they need to mitigate the cyber business risks and exclude those they don’t.
+Businesses can choose exactly those controls they need to manage their cyber risks and exclude those they don’t.
 This is excellent news, as it enables targeted investment – no need to waste time and money on irrelevant controls just to tick boxes.

 In addition, businesses can include controls from other frameworks if required.
 For instance if Annex A hasn’t been updated for some time, and newer, more effective controls have been developed since.

-As mentioned previously, flexibility is built into ISO 27001, and businesses are free to choose what controls they need to manage risk.
+As mentioned previously, flexibility is built into ISO 27001, and businesses are free to choose exactly the controls they need to manage their risks.

 The role of cyber security professionals